SaaS

 • users:read

 6. Scroll to OAuth Tokens for Your Workspace and select Install to Workspace.
-Once you authorize the app, Slack provides a token.
-Copy the token; you need it to retrieve data from Slack.
+Copy the token Slack provides.

 cnspec> slack.team